atbcb/usab-uswds/_pages/advancing-access/initiatives/about.md

 ### Electric Vehicle Charging Stations

-The Access Board will be releasing guidance on making electric vehicle (EV) charging stations accessible in May 2022.
+The Access Board is partnering with Department of Transportation to develop guidance on making electric vehicle (EV) charging stations accessible.

 ### Self-service Transaction Machines